 - Pectoralis minor: The smaller of the pectoralis muscles, this muscle fans out from the upper ribs up to the shoulder area.

 - Teres major: This muscle helps rotate the upper arm.

-- Bicep brachii: Commonly known as the bicep muscle, this muscle rests on top of the humerus bone.
-It rotates the forearm as well as flexes the elbow.
+- Biceps brachii: Commonly known as the bicep muscle, this muscle rests on top of the humerus bone.
+It rotates the forearm and also flexes the elbow.

 - Latissimus dorsi: This flat rectangular muscle of the back helps the arms rotate as well as move away and closer to the body.

 - Subscapularis: This is a large triangular muscle near the humerus and collarbone.
 It helps rotate the humerus.

 - Supraspinatus: This small muscle is located at the top of the shoulder and helps raise the arm away from the body.

 Four muscles—the supraspinatus, infraspinatus, teres minor, and subscapularis—make up the rotator cuff.
 It stabilizes the shoulder and holds the head of the humerus into the glenoid cavity to maintain the principal shoulder joint.

 Because these muscles are used in a wide range of motion and are responsible for bearing heavy loads, shoulder muscle pain is a common ailment.
 The most common cause of shoulder pain is overexertion of a muscle or injury to it.
 Twisting, pulling, or falling are common ways muscles in the shoulders become painful.
 Repetitive use injuries primarily affect the deep muscles; however, pain and soreness as a result of pulled muscles from heavy lifting or overexertion usually subsides in a few days.